Homer Barron A Rose For Emily

 Q: What is the significance of Homer Barron's sexuality?

 A: Homer's declaration that he is "not a marrying man" has led to speculation that he may be homosexual.
-While Faulkner never explicitly states this, it is a plausible interpretation that adds another layer of complexity to his character.
+That's why while Faulkner never explicitly states this, it is a plausible interpretation that adds another layer of complexity to his character.
 In the context of the early 20th century South, homosexuality was a taboo subject, and Homer's refusal to conform to societal expectations may have further alienated him from the townspeople.

 Q: Why does Emily kill Homer Barron?